On 22nd October 2020 an article by Dr Sarah Nelson of the Centre for Research for Families and Relationships appeared in The Scotsman.

 In the first of these paragraphs’ Dr Nelson again expresses opinion absent of any supporting evidence.
 It’s a surprising contribution from an academic.
 It’s hard to know quite where to begin.
 ‘Substantiations’ are not a measure of ‘success,’ whatever that is.
 Academics in jurisdictions in which MR exists tend to have an appreciation of this.
 Furthermore, substantiation of what?
 Well, that depends on the design of the legislation which of course varies significantly in each jurisdiction and can vary over time even within a single jurisdiction as thresholds are manipulated for political purposes.
 Instead of commenting further we provide citations to essential reading about ‘substantiations.’

 The final paragraph makes a sound point about the criminal justice system.
 It’s in a shocking state.
 Austerity is a major contributor to current situation.

-Taken as a whole, the Dr Nelson’s submission to the petition was a curates egg, the parts that are bad are loaded with dogma that should be accompanied by a health warning.
-She’s not alone in this mindset unfortunately, it’s default social worker narrative.
+Taken as a whole, Dr Nelson’s submission to the petition was a curates egg, the parts that are bad are loaded with dogma that should be accompanied by a health warning.
+She’s not alone in this mindset, it’s default social worker narrative.
 Unfortunately the MR naysayers have become a retardant to the development of a far more effective safeguarding framework.
 Only a handful of social workers known to us have been deeply involved in the delivery of safeguarding in complex Regulated Activities.
 In evidence to IICSA each indicated well-designed mandatory reporting is essential.
-The Catholic Hearing, which included the decades of failure at Downside, was particularly memorable for this happening.
+The IICSA Catholic Hearing, which included the decades of failure at Downside, was particularly memorable for this happening.
 Dr Nelson’s anti-MR stance is grounded on opinion rather than the significant depth of MR evidence that exists.
 As a result her position fails the very people we are certain she seeks to safeguard.